 Google Scholar Citations index includes most peer-reviewed online academic journals and conference proceedings, theses and dissertations, preprints, abstracts, technical reports, and other scholarly literature of Europe and America's largest scholarly publishers.
 Researchers estimated it to contain roughly 160 million documents.
 Here you could measure your research impact, citations and h-index.

-All SGEM Social Sciences and Art Proceedings since 2014 are indexed in this important database.
+All SGEM Social Sciences and Art Proceedings 2014-2020 are indexed in this important database.

 Check out the great Google Scholar Website